katekilianvovk/gschool-extension/README.md

 1. Clone the respository.
 2. `cd` into the directory.
 3. Open chrome & look at your extensions.
-4. Check "Developer Mode".
+4. Check "Developer mode".
 Click "Load Unpacked Extension" and select the extension directory.